 If I am taking networking classes from DeVry University, will I be able to get a complimentary laptop?

-Technology is always changing and getting better and faster.
-So, whether you’re interested in Engineering Technology, Information Technology or Computer Information Systems, you will need an education that keeps up with the field.
-DeVry’s degree programs offer tech-empowered learning, which enables you to create and build projects utilizing some of the latest hardware and software.
+Technology is always evolving.
+Whether you’re interested in engineering technology, information technology or computer information systems, you will need an education that keeps up with the field.
+DeVry’s technology degrees offer tech-empowered learning, which enables you to create and build projects utilizing some of the latest hardware and software.

 Everything you need to manage student life is on our online hub, DeVryYOU.
 E-tutoring, online textbooks and virtual peer collaboration is all at your fingertips.
 You can even access DeVryYOU through our mobile app.